yousseffissal/test/README.md

 10) ✅ Done!
 You can now:

         ✔️ Register new members.
         ✔️ Log in as an Admin.
         ✔️ View, search, update, delete & control registrations.

-And use all other Features listed in this README file.
+        ✔️ And use all other Features listed in this README file

 ---------------------------------

 This was my final project!